2022-Spring-Cohort/virtual-pet-jenniferadamsphoto/README.md

 - [ ] Create a visual representation of your pet.

 Rather than using numbers to convey your pet’s status, you could have some sort of visual representation of the pet.
 I.e., instead of printing hunger: 50, you could use smileys or ASCII art to show hunger when hunger >= 50.

+Virtual Pet Amuk:

+Deliverables
+Support for 4 types of pets: Organic Cats, Organic Dogs, Robotic Cats, Robotic Dogs.
+Robots require oil and maintenance.
+Organic cats and dogs require cage & litter box cleaning.
+Allow users to take dogs on walks.
+Walking organic pets decreases the rate at which they soil their cages/litter boxes.
+Walking robotic pets increases their need for oil and maintenance.